YerongAI/Office-Tool-docs/docs/usage/deploy/modify-deployment.md

 # Modify

+When deploying Office, installation and uninstallation can occur simultaneously, so you can combine multiple steps without having to perform them separately.

 ## Modify products or languages

 Add products or languages that you want, click `Uninstall` for which you want to uninstall now.